emcoglab/sensorimotor-distance-calculator/app/ui/help_text/text_entry_words.md

-Enter concepts separated by colons, on separate lines.
+Enter concepts on separate lines.